RadialDevGroup/ombudsman/ATTENDANCE.md

 #### Tell them soon.

-Failure to meet commitments within one hour *without notice* is not acceptable.
-Please send your notification email no later than an hour from the beginning of you scheduled start time to let us know if you will be late or absent.

-It is your responsibility to make sure we are aware if you will be unable to work, as soon as you know and are able.
+Please send your notification, by email, as soon as possible, to let your team know if you will be late or absent.
+Please also notify Ben or Marshall.
+You have a responsibility to make sure we are aware if you will be unable to work, as soon as you know and are able.

 Unreported tardies and absences must be made up.